MicrosoftDocs/Viva/Viva/insights/personal/Overview/MyA-faq.md

     ![Remove Insights.](../../Images/mya/use/remove-insights.png)

-###### Add the Insights Outlook add-in
+###### Add the Viva Insights Outlook add-in

-Follow these steps to add the Insights add-in to your Outlook ribbon.
+Follow these steps to add the Viva Insights add-in to your Outlook ribbon.

 1. On the Outlook Home Ribbon, select the **Get Add-ins** icon.
 2. Select **Admin-managed**.